 Lesson No. 5: Perhaps the most enticing thing about FIRE is the element of control

 As I’ve written many times, there are things in your financial life that, whatever you do, you simply cannot control: the markets, interest rates, and, to a lesser degree (although changing jobs and prioritizing gaining the new skills you need to do so is an option) your income.
 FIRE focuses on things you can control.
 The amount you spend.
 The amount you save.
-Proponents make big changes—like moving to a less expensive area or downsizing way before they have to —in order to tighten the reins, but they’re their choices.
+Proponents make big changes—like moving to a less expensive area or downsizing way before they have to—in order to tighten the reins, but they’re their choices.
 And doing so provides freedom to spend that other prized commodity, time, as they choose.
 Having more control makes us happier.
-So even if FIRE is not something that appeals (as producer Kelly Hultgren and I talked about on the podcast, we like our jobs, changing up our lives in order to enable us to not do them is not on our lists) applying a little of the FIRE philosophy to put your life back into your hands is an idea that resonates with me.
+So even if FIRE is not something that appeals (as we talk about on the podcast, we like our jobs, changing up our lives in order to enable us to not do them is not on our lists) applying a little of the FIRE philosophy to put your life back into your hands is an idea that resonates with me.

 SUBSCRIBE: Get more behind-the-scenes financial insights from our own Jean Chatzky.
 Subscribe to HerMoney today.